BernhardPosselt/presentations/slides/dependency-injection.md

 ---

-# Solution: Passing in State (Explicit Mgmt.)
+# Passing in State: Explicit State Management

-* Reversed Partial Application
+* Kinda reversed Partial Application
 * Often used in Functional Programming in conjunction with the [Reader Monad](https://www.youtube.com/watch?v=AkOFubm-9L8)
 * Not that great to use, in general good to avoid